Wildlife on Mount Kilimanjaro: Animals & Plants Guide

 Typical Porter-to-Climber Ratio

-What Porters Carry & Estimated Weight:
+What Porters Carry on Kilimanjaro

-• Your duffel bag (max 18 kg)
+• Your duffel bag (max 15 – 18 kg)

-• Food, water, and cooking equipment – ~5–10 kg
+• Food, water, and cooking equipment (~5–10 kg)

-• Emergency supplies and extras – ~3–5 kg
+• Emergency equipment and extras (~3–5 kg)

-How Many Porters for Your Group?
+How Many Porters Do You Need for Your Group?

-For 1 Climber:
+For 1 Climber

 • 4 to 5 porters